rchakrabarty/va.gov-team/platform/engineering/feature-toggles.md

-# Feature Flags (aka Feature Toggles, Feature Flippers)
+# Feature flags (aka feature toggles, feature flippers)
-VSP has feature toggles that can be used in both vets-api and vets-website.
-It's possible to enable/disable a feature entirely, for a percentage of all users, a percentage of all logged in users, a list of users, or using some criteria defined in a method.
-At this time the feautre toggles are managed by a select few administrators (ask in #VSP-Platform-Support slack), but we intend to allow more access in the future.
+VSP provides feature toggles that can be used in both vets-api and vets-website.
+Feature toggles enable VFS teams to test out new functionality (applications, features, VA.gov content pages, Metalsmith) in the VSP development, staging, or production environments for a set of users.
+Teams can enable or disable a feature for all users, a percentage of all users, a percentage of all logged in users, a list of users, or users defined in a method.

+Currently feature toggles are managed by designated administrators (ask in #VSP-Platform-Support slack), but users will be allowed more access in the future.
+For now, tag the following groups in Slack for more information:
+- Troubleshooting: #vsp-product-support
+- Onboarding: #vsp-product-support
+- Maintenance: #vsp-tools-fe
+- Training documents: #vsp-tools-fe
+- Product feedback or new feature requests: #vsp-tools-fe

-Our feature toggles are powered by an open-source gem called [Flipper gem](https://github.com/jnunemaker/flipper)
+The feature toggles are powered by an open-source gem called [Flipper gem](https://github.com/jnunemaker/flipper).

-## Managing Feature Toggles
+## Managing feature toggles
-Features can be enabled/disabled in the Flipper user interface.
-To access the Flipper UI, first log in using an identity-verified id.me user listed in  [settings.yml](https://github.com/department-of-veterans-affairs/vets-api/blob/master/config/settings.yml#L397).
-Any VFS user may add themself or their teammate to the list.
-If you're not sure if your account is identity-verified, you can check by going to [this page](https://www.va.gov/profile/).
-If you need to verify your account you'll see a "Verify with ID.me" button.
+To enable or disables features, log into the Flipper user interface (UI) at the following URLs:

 |Environment|URL|
 |---|---|